End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Network and Training

 \subsection{Training}

 We train for three-class ($H\rightarrow\gamma\gamma$ vs. $\gamma\gamma$ vs. $\gamma+\mathrm{jet}$) classification with the normalized classification scores for each class label given by the softmax function.
 We use the ADAM adaptive learning rate optimizer \cite{adam} to minimize the cross-entropy loss.
-In general, we use an initial learning rate of $5\times 10^{-4}$, batch size of 32, and implement early stopping if no progress is seen beyond 5 epochs.
-In addition, we implement an early stopping criteria based on the CVM metric, of CVM $< 0.002$ for the central category and CVM $< 0.004$ for the central+forward category.
-The breakdown of training and test set---which doubles as the validation set---is shown in Table \ref{table:TrainSplit}.
-Both training and validation sets contain balanced samples of the three classes.
+In general, we use an initial learning rate of $5\times 10^{-4}$, batch size of 360, and train for 60 epochs.

+To maximize the limited statistics available in the CMS Open Data, the validation set doubles as our test set.
+A breakdown of the training and test set split is shown in Table \ref{table:TrainSplit}.
+For simplicity, both training and validation/test sets contain balanced proportions of the three classes.
 All training was done using the \texttt{PyTorch} \cite{pytorch} software library running on a single NVIDIA Titan X GPU.

+To achieve more robust mass de-correlation, in addition to the cross-entropy loss, we minimize a loss term proportional to the CVM metric \cite{CVM} of the training batch.
+Specifically, we implement the $k$-Nearest Neighbors version of the CVM gradient with $k=12$ and a strength of $\lambda=0.15$ (central) or $0.2$ (central+forward).
+These values are tuned to give a CVM metric on the validation set of CVM $< 0.002$ for the central category and CVM $< 0.004$ for the central+forward category without the need for early stopping.
+While we have used the CVM loss in this context, in principle, this technique can be used to de-correlate the classifier from any other well-reconstructed variable or variables.
+A more detailed study of this matter will be treated in a separate paper.

-Note that, in this paper, priority is given to presenting a broad and consistent survey of E2E classifiers over individual classifier optimization.
-As such, individual classifier hyper-parameter tuning was kept to a minimum, although we found the above training parameters to be fairly robust across the different E2E classifiers.
+Note that, in this paper, priority is given to presenting a broad and consistent survey of end-to-end classifiers over individual classifier optimization.
+As such, individual classifier hyper-parameter tuning was kept to a minimum, although we found the above training parameters to be robust across the different end-to-end classifiers.